blade-lang/blade/README.md

 | Directory | Contents
 |-----------|----------
 | `benchmarks` | Contains the sample benchmarks for Blade (some are based on the Benchmark games).
-| `bladey-vscode-ext` | The visual studio code extension for Blade that enables syntax highlighting for the language.
 | `deps` | Contains static libraries to be used for compiling when matching libraries are not found on the system.
-| `docs` | Contains the source code Sphinx documentation for Blade.
 | `libs` | Contains the Blade standard library.
 | `src` | The source code of the Blade language including the native implementation of some Blade library classes and functions in the modules directory.
 | `tests` | A few test cases that Blade implementation must pass.